 How Life Sciences Companies Are Leveraging Machine Learning to Improve Speed to Market

-The good news is the today’s life sciences companies have an opportunity to accelerate this process, and ultimately improve patient care, by using machine learning to enable key portions of the R&D processes.
-In fact, according to a recent study, many already are.
-Nearly half of life science professionals (44 percent) are already experimenting with AI-based solutions.¹ In this article, we’ll take a closer look at some of the ways in which that’s happening.
+The good news is that today’s life sciences companies have an opportunity to accelerate this process, and ultimately improve patient care, by using machine learning (ML) and artificial intelligence (AI.
+In this article, we’ll take a closer look at some of the ways in which that’s happening.

 Machine learning has a number of different applications within life sciences.
 One of the most important is to correlate structured and unstructured data to provide answers to complex questions.
 Another is to enable predictive modeling to support the detection of conditions like sepsis.

 In the life sciences, and the corresponding clinical trials specifically, we’re seeing companies de-identify patient records using cloud-based machine learning technologies so that they can run clinical trials against geographies and demographics of the data they have.
 That way they can correlate where the commonalities are against a patient and a clinical trial population.
 That, in turn, allows data scientists to focus solely on asking the right questions and building algorithms behind the scenes to support those questions, while letting the machine learning technology from public cloud vendors do all of the front-end work.